fangyiwen/YiwenFang-Book/README.md

 # Chapter notes

+## Chapter 13

+* Create higher order component for Toast by creating a new component to wrap each main view to add the `Toast` functionality, i.e., `ToastWrapper`.
+* Create MongoDB aggregate by exploring MongoDB's `aggregates`.
+Note: `Lorem ipsum dolor sit amet, ${i}` is quoted with backticks.

+---

 ## Chapter 12

 * Create new directory structure by splitting the current source code into three directories.
 Note: 1) Delete right curly bracket in Page 378; 2) "rules", "error", "always", and "ignorePackages" should be in double quotes.